raulmont/wrl-lts19-nvidia-containers/README.md

 Note: this setup is based on Linux for Tegra and not the original Yocto Linux Kernel

 ## Benefits, and Limitations
+The main benefit of GPUs inside containers is the portability and stability in the environment at the time of deployment.
+Of course, the development also sees benefits in having this portable environment as developers can collaborate more efficiently.
+However, there are limitations due to the nature of the NVIDIA environment.
+Containers are heavy-weight because they are based in Linux4Tegra image that contains libraries required on runtime.
+On the other hand, because of redistribution limitations, some libraries are not included in the container.
+This requires runc to mount some property code libraries, losing portability in the process.

 ## Prerequisites
 You are required to download NVIDIA property code from their website.
 To do so, you will need to create an NVIDIA Developer Network aacount.